nossbigg/eslint-plugin-clean-code-react/docs/rules/no-other-component-in-large-component-file.md

 # no-other-component-in-large-component-file

-"Ensures that no other components exist in the same file when a large component exists.
+No other components exist in the same file when a large component exists.

 ## Rule Details